 How A Neural Network System Works

-It’s important to keep in mind that NN systems can be very complex with the main factor being the application that it is serving.
-But to illustrate how it works, we can consider a very simple example.
-Suppose you are a financial trader and want to predict as much as possible future prices.
-The input will consist of prices of a wide breadth of stocks, across many industries.
+NN systems can be quite complex with the main factor being the application that it is serving.
+To illustrate how it works, we can look at a very simple example.

-The output will be the anticipated price(s) that have been computed based upon the kinds of permutations, or variables that have been set forth.
+The output will be the anticipated price(s) that have been computed based on permutations and/or variables provided.
 This is typically done using the principles of high-level statistics, such as Monte Carlo and Bayesian techniques.

-One of the other goals of an NN system is to keep learning on a real-time basis, so it does not go “stale”.
-Using our example, it needs to be fed massive amounts of pricing data daily, so that it can adapt to different financial market conditions to yield an accurate, predicted price level.
+An NN system will keep learning on a real-time basis so it does not go “stale”.
+Using our example, it needs to be fed massive amounts of pricing data daily, so it can adapt to different financial market conditions to yield an accurate and predicted price level.

-- Determining the most appropriate and direct transportation routes for logistics and supply chain carriers.
+- Determining routes for logistics and supply chain carriers.

 - Quality control in the manufacturing processes.

-- Determining the best marketing approach to take based upon previous feedback from both customers and prospects.
+- Determining marketing approachs based on feedback from customers and prospects.

-We broke down in detail just how a neural network system works.
-We also examined the role its core, the Neuron, and its three key components play.
+In this article, we highlighted how neural network systems work and the role their three key components play.
 We also looked at the different kinds of neural network systems and how they function.

-Neural networks are a key component of AI, in particular, machine and deep learning, as they reflect how the human brain operates, providing computer programs with the ability to solve common problems and recognize patterns.
+Neural networks are a key component of AI, most notably, machine and deep learning, as they reflect how the human brain operates, providing computer programs with the ability to solve problems and recognize patterns.